zio/zio/docs/datatypes/core/exit.md

 }
 ```

-We can call `run` on our effect to determine the Success or Failure of our fiber:
+We can call `ZIO#exit` on our effect to determine the Success or Failure of our fiber:

 ```scala mdoc:silent
 import zio._